Edmonton's Notorious 'Dexter Killer' Buys Online Dating Profile

 In 2011, Twitchell was found guilty in the first-degree murder of 38-year-old Johnny Altinger.
 Altinger thought he was going to meet a woman he met online when he showed up at the killer's home.

-Instead, he was ambushed by Twitchell, clobbered and stabbed in a kill room.
+Instead, he was ambushed by Twitchell, clobbered and stabbed in a kill room — a room designed by Twitchell with plastic sheets on the walls and table to catch blood.

 Twitchell's headline-grabbing trial heard how he had a fascination with the TV show "Dexter" and the lead character Dexter Morgan, who works by day as a police blood spatter analyst, but murders in the name of vigilante justice by night.